libmcu/madi/README.md

 | tools     | Tools and utilities                                           |

 ## Getting Started
+In case you go with [Zephyr](https://zephyrproject.org/), use `west` which is Zephyr's meta tool.

+Instructions below are for other RTOSs or bear metal firmwares.

 ### A33G
+### AT32F403A
 ### ESP32
 In case of vscode, install [ESP-IDF extension](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension).